-Five key primary takeaways: Joe Biden is Democrats’ antidote
+5 primary takeaways: Joe Biden is Democrats’ antidote

-Joe Biden’s surge toward the Democratic presidential nomination rolled on Tuesday with a dominating victory in Florida, the largest delegate prize of the day, and a strong win in Illinois.
-Results were pending in Arizona, the only other state voting Tuesday.
+Joe Biden’s surge toward the Democratic presidential nomination rolled on Tuesday with a dominating victory in Florida, the largest delegate prize of the day, and win in Illinois and Arizona.

 Takeaways from Biden’s latest victories: